haskell/critbit/README.markdown

     cabal update

-Install the latest version of the `cabal` command, without which you won't be able to build or run benchmarks.
-You'll also want a sandbox environment.
-I like `cabal-dev`, and there are plenty of others.

-    cabal install cabal-install
-    cabal install cabal-dev

 Both the new `cabal` command and `cabal-dev` will install to `$HOME/.cabal/bin`, so put that directory at the front of your shell's search path before you continue.